rojanjose/iks-cloudnativeworkshop/docs/generatedContent/istio101/exercise-1/README.md

     curl -sL https://ibm.biz/idt-installer | bash
     ```

-1. Log in to the IBM Cloud CLI.
+1. Using IBM Cloud CLI, log in to IBM Cloud, select the account with the Kubernetes cluster.
 (If you have a federated account, include the `--sso` flag.)

     ```shell
     ibmcloud login